snap-stanford/roland/README.md

 # ROLAND: Graph Learning Framework for Dynamic Graphs
 This repository contains implementations for the ROLAND paper.
+This repository is a version of [GraphGym](https://github.com/snap-stanford/GraphGym) modified for the ROLAND paper to include our new model implementation.

 ## Replication Materials
 ### Accessing Datasets